navarrojandg/squid_proxy/README.md

-# data center
+# residential

-This is the squid.conf file for datacenter proxies
+This is the squid.conf file for residential proxies